 Life happens, so take steps to identify the root of your financial problem and be prepared.
 Work on improving your credit score, paying bills on time, and creating an emergency fund to help you stay afloat in the event of an unexpected job loss or other disasters.
 All in all, take getting evicted as a learning experience and do your best to not let it happen in the future!

-If you are looking for help with money management, call ACCC at 1800-769-3571 to speak with a certified counselor today.
+If you are looking for help with money management, schedule a free credit counseling session with us today.